Types of Circuit Breakers – Your Easy Guide to Understand them in 2026

 Summary of ACB:

-• It has three positions, ON, OFF, or Trip.
+• It has three positions: ON, OFF, or Trip.

 • Its size is big.

-• It can be triple or Four poles.
+• It can be triple or four poles.

-• It has high values of short circuit capacities.
+• It has high short-circuit capacity values.

 • Its type is adjustable.